YaleDHLab/lab-workshops/intro-to-javascript/README.md

 | mouseout | The user moves the mouse away from an HTML element |
 | keydown | The user pushes a keyboard key |

 The <b>CALLBACK FUNCTION</b> defines the lines of code to run when the given event type is triggered.
 In the example above, our callback function changes the title's color to red.
-We will explore additional examples below.
+We will explore additional examples of callback functions below.

 ***